Azure/iot-operations-sdks/doc/reference/command-cache.md

 ## Assumptions

 1. Methods are attributed with idempotency when established into a RPC service.
 Idempotency should be an immutable property of a method.
-1. Reponses of idempotent methods have a time-To-Live (TTL) which is indicated by the server when producing a response for a request.
+1. Responses of idempotent methods have a time-To-Live (TTL) which is indicated by the server when producing a response for a request.
 TTL may or may not be a DTDL property, and may or may not be immutable.

+> [!NOTE]
-_NOTE:  considerations on a method idempotency and TTL related to DTDL modeling are irrelevant for this discussion and will be addressed in a separate doc_.
+> Considerations on a method idempotency and TTL related to DTDL modeling are irrelevant for this discussion and will be addressed in a separate doc_.

 ### _Duplicate_ request and _equivalent_ request